What is Candida albicans?

 How soon after treatment will I feel better?

 In most situations, it will take an average of 10 to 14 days for the infection to clear up completely.
 After you begin treatment, your symptoms will decrease in severity or often go away.
 If your symptoms stop, you might feel like you can stop treatment, but it is necessary to follow your treatment plan from start to finish so the infection completely clears up and does not return.

 You can prevent an overgrowth of Candida albicans by:

 - Managing your stress.

-- Keeping blood sugar levels controlled if you are diabetic.
+- Managing your blood sugar levels if you have diabetes.